 Pensions: Mandatory and Typically Provided

 Retirement pensions are included in all Social Security regimes and are for life.
 The conditions to obtain a pension are:

-- Having turned sixty-five (65) years of age (there are exceptions – it could gradually change to 65 until 67 years old if it attests 38,5 of contribution).
+- having turned sixty-five (65) years of age (there are exceptions – it could gradually change from 65 to 67 years old if it attests 38,5 of contribution).

-- Having paid national insurance contributions for a minimum or fifteen (15) years.
+- having paid national insurance contributions for a minimum of fifteen (15) years.
 At least two years of contributions must have taken place within the fifteen (15) years prior to